NationalLibraryOfNorway/meteor/README.md

 depending on legal interpretation, the terms of the GPLv3 (for example the requirement to publish corresponding source code when publishing an executable application) may be considered to apply to the whole of Meteor+gielladetect if you decide to install the optional gielladetect dependency.
+Note that the image published on DockerHub is built with gielladetect and thus falls under GPLv3.